devgigifa/games/README.md

 Shared sprites, fonts, and resources used across the project.

 ### Chess
 A fully functional two-player chess game played in the browser.
-Classic rules, clean board — no AI, just you and your opponent.
+Classic rules, clean board.

 ### Connect
 The classic Connect Four experience.
 Drop colored discs into a vertical grid and be the first to line up four in a row — horizontally, vertically, or diagonally.